whitneyburton/portfolios/students/1605/ben-pepper/template.markdown

 This assignment was designed to have us run a simple quiz.
 The idea was to load a txt file and the present questions to the user via CLI and have the user anser the question.
 The program kept count of total quesses, which card was in play, and reutrn the percent correct at the end of the game.

 (evaluation comments)
+code is well-written
+tests are solid
+some confusion with trying to explain certain methods or connection between pieces all base functionality complete

 (evaluation scores)
+1. Functional Expectations  3
+2. Test-Driven Development  3.5

+4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
+3
+3. Encapsulation / Breaking Logic into Components  3
+4. Fundamental Ruby & Style  3
+5. Enumerable & Collections  3

 #### Night Writer